Strategy & Transformation

 • Current state assessment: AI maturity, capability gaps, shadow AI audit

-• NZ sector competitive positioning and opportunity analysis
+• New Zealand sector competitive positioning and innovation opportunity analysis

 • Use case portfolio scored on business value, feasibility, and risk